1 year full-time

 Are you currently studying a medical related degree?
 Would you like to gain an insight into the exciting research that’s at the foundation of some of the latest advances within the medical field?
 Perhaps you'd like to study new or alternative subjects that aren't covered on your current degree or develop your knowledge and skills in a field that complements your current area of study?

 If you’ve completed at least two years of an undergraduate UK medical degree and wish to further develop your skills and knowledge to improve your career prospects, then this year-long programme is designed for you.

-By studying Biological Sciences BSc (for intercalated students) at Brunel you’ll gain an advanced knowledge and understanding in life science and the impact this has on biomedical science.
+By studying Biological Sciences BSc (for intercalated students) at Brunel you’ll gain advanced knowledge and understanding of life science and the impact this has on biomedical science.
 You’ll enhance your university experience and prepare for your future career by learning a more specialist pathway.
-Our programme provides you with the opportunity for personal self-development and an in depth study of biological sciences.
+Our programme provides you with the opportunity for personal self-development and an in-depth study of biological sciences.

 On successful completion of this course, you’ll gain an additional, research degree at the point of graduation (Biological Sciences BSc).

 You can explore our campus and facilities for yourself by taking our virtual tour.

 Within this one year course, you'll gain a range of strong practical skills alongside developing your research skill set.
 You'll benefit from being taught by academic experts who are actively involved in a wide range of world-leading research, where their knowledge will become yours.
 You'll learn how to conduct research related to pressing contemporary issues in the biomedicine industry that, coupled with the laboratory skills you'll acquire, will represent a perfect platform for you to begin a research career.

 To find out more information on how this course is structured, click here.

 This course can be studied 1 year full-time, starting in September.

 Please note that all modules are subject to change.